superbrothers/kubernetes-docs/kubectl_config_set-cluster.md

 ### Examples

 ```
-  # Set only the server field on the e2e cluster entry without touching other values.
+  # Set only the server field on the e2e cluster entry without touching other values
   kubectl config set-cluster e2e --server=https://1.2.3.4

   # Embed certificate authority data for the e2e cluster entry